-- The first Cube has Kazan, a severely mentally handicapped man who, to the rest of the people trapped in the Cube, is a nuisance at first, constantly banging his head against the walls, making weird honking noises and babbling about gumdrops.
-But later on it's discovered that he could find the prime factors of huge numbers in his head, and he ends up as their savior.
+- The first Cube has Kazan, a severely mentally handicapped man who, to the rest of the people trapped in the Cube, is a nuisance at first, constantly banging his head against the walls, making weird honking noises, and babbling about gumdrops.
+But later on, it's discovered that he could find the prime factors of huge numbers in his head, and he ends up as their savior.
 Or more accurately as his own savior.

 - White from Tekkonkinkreet plays this trope straight.
-He saves Black's life, perhaps more then once, and is eerily perceptive about some of the people around him: at the same time, he can't tie his own shoes or dress himself without help.
+He saves Black's life, perhaps more than once, and is eerily perceptive about some of the people around him: at the same time, he can't tie his own shoes or dress himself without help.